PistonDevelopers/Piston-Tutorials/getting-started/readme.md

 #### At this stage

-* You should be able to run the commands `rustc -v`
+* You should be able to run the command `rustc -v`
-* You should be able to run the commands `cargo -V`
+* You should be able to run the command `cargo -V`

 If you have failed either of these, please review the getting started guide and make sure that you have the latest versions of `rustc` and `cargo`.